gMarcellino/SQL-Database-Integration/README.md

 ---

 ## Other applications
 The scripts provided are specific to the case study.
-However, they can be easily modified to be applied to other areas (e.g., energy, degradation, etc.).
+However, they can be easily modified to be applied to other areas (e.g., energy, decay, etc.).
 Below are some changes to apply for generalization:

 1. **MAPTABLE_CREATION.SQL**